someobserver/recurgence/math/09-recurgent-field-equations/04-singularities/index.md

 ### Overview

-This section formalizes the emergence and handling of **metric singularities** and **recursive collapse** within Recurgent Field Theory (RFT).
+This section formalizes the emergence and handling of **metric singularities** and **recursive collapse**.
 As recursive structures intensify, the semantic manifold's metric tensor $g_{ij}(p,t)$ can develop singularities—critical points where the geometry becomes degenerate and recursive processes threaten coherence and computability.

-Key mathematical structures:
+Key Mathematical structures:
 1. **Semantic Singularities** — attractor collapse, bifurcation points, and event horizons arising from recursive overload or topological transitions.
 2. **Regularization Mechanisms** — metric renormalization, semantic mass limiting, and humility-driven dissipation to stabilize the manifold and prevent computational breakdown.
 3. **Semantic Event Horizons** — boundaries beyond which information cannot escape recursive attraction, analogous to black holes in physical spacetime.
 4. **Computational Handling** — adaptive mesh refinement, singularity excision, and causal boundary tracking to maintain simulation stability and uphold theoretical integrity.

----

-This section weaves together geometric, dynamical, and computational perspectives, offering a rigorous account of how RFT navigates the limits of recursive propagation, the collapse of meaning structures, and the emergence of cognitive "points of no return" within the semantic manifold.

 ---